hlavacs/ViennaTypeListLibrary/README.md

     static_assert(index_of< type_list<double, char, bool, double>, char >::value == 1);

-The main definition of *index_of* is at the bottom, it is a struct taking two parameters.
+The main definition of *index_of* is at the bottom, it is a *struct* taking two parameters.
 The struct then passes on the parameters to a special implementation version, *index_of_impl* that exists in three versions.
 The first version

     template<typename, typename>
     struct index_of_impl;

-is just a first announcement that this type exists and that it uses two template parameters.
-It is important to use this as general template, for which two *specializations* are defined.
-The first specialization is the special case that the type *T* we were looking for is the first type of the current list.
-In this case, we derive the struct from a type std::integral_constant storing the value 0.
-This is the start for counting up.
+is the *primary template*, a first, incomplete announcement that this type exists and that it uses two template parameters.
+For the primary template,  two *specializations* are then defined.
+The first specialization is the special case that the type *T* we were looking for is the *first type* of the current list.
+Notice that there is only one *typename T* as template parameter, occurring two times.
+Thus, both must be the same.

     template <typename T, template <typename...> typename Seq, typename...
-Ts> struct index_of_impl<Seq<T, Ts...>,T> : std::integral_constant<std::size_t, 0> {};
+Ts> struct index_of_impl<Seq<T, Ts...>,T> : std::integral_constant<std::size_t, 0> {}; //T occurs two times, must be identical

+Notice that since this struct uses less template parameters than the next, for *overload resolution*, the compiler will always prefer it (more spezialized) to the next, more general template.
+So whenever the first template parameter is the one we look for, this struct is chosen.
+Also, for storing actual integer values, we derive the struct from a type *std::integral_constant* storing the value 0.
+This is the start for counting up!
 The second specialization is the general recursion case, where the first type of the current type list is *not* the type we are looking for, but some other type.

     template <typename T, typename TOther, template <typename...> typename Seq, typename...
 Ts> struct index_of_impl<Seq<TOther, Ts...>,T>
       : std::integral_constant<std::size_t, 1 + index_of_impl<Seq<Ts...>,T>::value> {};

-In this case, we derive the struct from a std::integral_constant that stores a number that is 1 + the number for the rest of the list.
-This defines the recursion.
+We derive this struct from a std::integral_constant that stores a number that is 1 + the number for the rest of the list.
+This defines the *recursion*.

-In this example we derive the struct itself, but usually we use some kind of local type or value to construct the result.
+In this example we derive the struct itself from std::integral_constant, but usually we use some kind of local type or value to construct the result.

 ### Parameter Packs